rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 }
 ```

 The execution of the above code will never print the message _"Hello, structured concurrency!"_ since the scope is in the `SHUTDOWN` state when the `fork` method is called.
-Last but not least, all the forked subtasks that were not completed before calling the `shutdown` method on the associated scope will never trigger the invocation of the `handleComplete` method that we saw previously.
+Last but not least, all the forked subtasks that were not completed before calling the `shutdown` method on the associated scope will never trigger the invocation of the `handleComplete` method we saw previously.

 ## 7. Parent-Child Relationship